25 Useful Things to Know Before You Visit Tromso (2024-2025)

 2. Thon Hotel Tromso (I stayed here twice and recommend it!)

-4. Radisson Blu (many tours leave from here – by harbor)
+3. Radisson Blu (many tours leave from here – by harbor)

 ✈️ Want to get from the airport to Tromso hassle-free?
 Find the best airport transfer option here!

-This is a guide to all the useful tips and recommendations I have for those traveling to Tromso, Norway’s Arctic capital and one of the coolest cities in Scandinavia.
+In my guide, you will find all the useful tips and recommendations I have for those traveling to Tromso, Norway’s Arctic capital and one of the coolest cities in Scandinavia.

 Booking for the 2024-2025 season?
-BOOK ASAP.
+Book immediately.
 An increased Airbnb presence has created an imbalance between accommodation and tours, leaving travelers with a place to stay but no excursions available.
+I have chatted directly with the tourism office in Tromso about this and it impacts all tours, but especially dog sledding and reindeer farm visits.
 Send me a message if you would like to chat further.

 What to Know Before You Visit Tromso, Norway